Paired Threshold Graphs: A Polynomial-time Algorithm for Identifying PT Graphs

-We establish next that each $\C_l$ is a clique.
-Condition (3) immediately implies that $\C_1$ is a clique.
-Assuming that $\C_l$ is a clique, we show that $\C_{l+1}$ is also a clique.
+Next we establish Condition~(ii) of Theorem~\ref{maint}, which states that each set $\C_l$ for $l > 0$ is a clique.
+First we argue that $\C_1$ is a clique.
+Let $i$ be a vertex of $\C_0$ which is maximal in the vicinal preorder.
+Every vertex of $\C_1$ is adjacent to a vertex of $\C_0$ and thus, by the maximality of $i$, every vertex of $\C_1$ is adjacent to $i$.
+Thus, $\C_1 \subset \n(i) \cap V_U$.
+Now, applying Condition~(2) to $v$, we see that $\n(i) \cap V_U$ is a clique, hence $\C_1$ is a clique.

+Assuming that $\C_l$ is a clique, we now show that $\C_{l+1}$ is also a clique.
 Let $i,j \in \C_{l+1}$ and suppose that $i$ and $j$ are nonadjacent.
 Each of the vertices $i$ and $j$ have at least one neighbor in $\C_l$.

 {\bf{Case 1}}: The vertices $i$ and $j$ have a common neighbor $k \in \C_l$.
 The vertex $k$ has a neighbor $q \in \C_{l-1}$; now, ${i,j,k,q}$ is an induced $K_{1,3}$ subgraph with the center $k \in V_U$ and at least two leaves $i$, $j$ in $V_U$; but this configuration is forbidden.